UNDERSTANDING ELECTRICITY DISCONNECTION RULES IN TEXAS

-Are you unaware of the rights you have under your utility service contract?
+As a customer, are you aware of the rights you have under your utility service contract?
 The Public Utility Commission of Texas (PUCT) is responsible for protecting electricity customers and ensuring that they have fair treatment from retail electricity providers (REPs).
 In compliance with the Public Utility Commission of Texas, your retail electric provider is required to adhere to the following:

 Learn more about when your Texas utility company does and does not have the right to service disconnection, and how to get electric service reconnected below.

-Before an electricity provider can disconnect a customer’s utility service, the Public Utility Commission of Texas requires the REP to mail a written disconnection notice no earlier than the first day after the bill’s due date.
-Additionally, the disconnection date must occur following a required 10 day period from the date the notice was issued and it may not fall on a holiday or weekend unless the REP is available to take payments, make payment arrangements, and service can be recommended on those days.
+Before an electricity provider can disconnect a customer’s utility service, the Public Utility Commission of Texas rules requires the REP to mail a written disconnection notice no earlier than the first day after the bill’s due date.
+Additionally, the disconnection date must occur following a required 10-day period from the date the notice was issued and it may not fall on a holiday or weekend unless the REP is available to take payments, make payment arrangements, and service can be reconnected on those days.
 This notice must provide details on the following:

--Why a utility customer’s service is being disconnected, how they can avoid disconnection, the charges that will be incurred for both disconnection and reconnection, and the total balance that is overdue.
+-Why a utility customer’s service is being shut off, how they can avoid disconnection, the charges that will be incurred for both disconnection and reconnection, and the total balance that is overdue.

 Disconnecting Electric Service with Prior Notice

-The Public Utility Commission of Texas will authorize your REP to send a utility customer a disconnection notice and shut off electricity service if you fail to do the following:
+The Public Utility Commission of Texas will authorize an REP to send a utility customer a disconnection notice and shut off electricity service in the following cases:

-- Do not keep payment agreement commitment for making a deferred or other payment arrangement made with the utility company.
+-The customer does not keep the payment agreement commitment for making a deferred or other payment arrangement made with the utility company.

 Disconnecting Electricity without Notice